Amazon Retail Arbitrage vs Private Label (Which One is Better?)

 Is Retail Arbitrage Profitable?

-I mentioned Mike Rezendes of Reezy Resells in a previous blog post and he has stopped doing retail arbitrage and built his own brand of skateboards.
-According to him, his experiences during the pandemic made him re-evaluate his business and that led him to start a new venture.
+Meanwhile, Mike Rezendes of Reezy Resells is an example of an Amazon seller who showed its possible to earn income from retail arbitrage.
+He was able to make $8M in 15 years.
+However, he eventually stopped doing retail arbitrage.
+He decided to build his own skateboard brand instead.
+According to him, his experiences during the pandemic made him re-evaluate his business.
+It led him to start a new venture.

-How Do You Get Started with Amazon Retail Arbitrage
+How Do You Get Started with Amazon Retail Arbitrage?

 1. Sign up on Amazon Seller Central.
 Start with an individual FBA account.

 2. Look for products to sell in big-box retail stores, thrift stores, and liquidation stores.
 Use the Amazon Seller App to scan products and see if they are profitable.
-You can also look online for potential deals.

 3. Confirm that you can sell the product for a profit.
 Make sure it’s not a restricted or gated product.
 Use the Amazon Seller app’s profit calculator to make sure you can sell at a profit.
-Then buy the product.
+Then buy the products.

 Pros and Cons of Amazon Private Label